 Nature of the work

 Anaesthetists work in many different areas of the hospital.
-Basic anaesthetic skills are learned in the first few years of training, but after that many anaesthetists develop a particular expertise.
-Anaesthetists care for patients by choosing the appropriate anaesthetics, monitoring their wellbeing during operations and painful procedures, supervising their recovery and providing further pain relief if needed.
-On average, nearly half their time is spent in the operating theatre but they also work in areas such as:
+Foundation anaesthetic skills are learned in the first few years of training, but after that many anaesthetists develop a particular expertise.
+Anaesthetists care for patients by choosing the appropriate anaesthetics, monitoring their wellbeing during operations and painful procedures, supervising their recovery and providing further medical support if needed.
+The majority of their time is spent in the operating theatre but they also work in areas such as:

 - obstetric units